 From the ‘Checkout Button’, you can add more style in Typography, Width, Margin, Border Type, Border Radius, Padding, Background Color, Text Color, and Box Shadow.

-Here, we have set blue color for the background of Proceed to checkout button.
+Here, we have set the blue color for the background of the Proceed to checkout button.

 Finally, if you have integrated the cross-sell option, you can customize its Title, Price, Button, and Sales Badge from this option.

 Step 05: Make Your Table More Responsive from the Advanced Section

 However, you can further customize your cart page from the advanced option.
 From there, you can customize your cart page background, add happy effects, make it more responsive for the users.